Driver pleads guilty in crash that killed Salem officer

 "This was not an accident," Amanda Mazola said.
 "Nobody drives 30 miles an hour over the speed limit."

-Behind Mazola's family, current and retired Salem police officers filled one side of the gallery.
+Behind Mazola's family, several rows of current and retired Salem police officers filled one side of the gallery.

 The other side of the courtroom was filled with the family and friends of Marinez, who was injured in the crash.